yet-another-average-joe/MarlinOctoHat/README.md

 The KiCad projects and the Gerber files are provided.
 Just order the PCBs from a manufacturer (JLCPCB, PCBWay, etc.)

 Hat firmware : see https://github.com/yet-another-average-joe/MarlinOctoHat/tree/main/MarlinOctoHat_Firmware

-RasPi softwares (service and OctoPrint plugin) : see [TODO : WRPUT THE LINK HERE]
+RasPi software (service and OctoPrint plugin) : see [TODO : WRPUT THE LINK HERE]

 **The SSD1306 (MKS OLED 1.3" 128x64 Full Graphics Controller) is not enabled for all motherboard, even though the option is available in Configuration.h ("#define MKS_12864OLED_SSD1306") ; enabling support is not difficult, but requires sone basic knowledge about Marlin and microcontrollers !
 The pins files are somewhere under Marlin/src/pins : some "#define..." to add if needed.
 The motherboard schematics and pinouts might be needed ; forums and dicussion groups could be helpfull !**